betusin/lottery-ticket/README.md

 python3 experiment1.py <arch> <dataset>
 ```

-Where you can ommit arch and dataset, in that case it is default with arch `lenet` and dataset `mnist`.
+Where you can ommit arch and dataset, in that case it is run in default - architecture `lenet` and dataset `mnist`.

 Options:
 - arch: